Alluxio/alluxio/cpp/README.md

 # Alluxio C++ API

+### Introduction
+ the C++ client is implemented through JNI to native Java client.
+The performance of calling c++ client is similar with using java client directly, even better in some situation that JVM performance is not high. because JNI calling type doesn't depend on JVM.

-### environment variables configuration
+### Environment variables configuration
 - $JAVA_HOME must be set
 - Java 8 is needed.
+- Add path "$JAVA_HOME/jre/lib/i386/server"(32bit) or "$JAVA_HOME/jre/lib/amd64/server"(64bit)or
+"$JAVA_HOME/jre/lib/server"(Darwin) to "LD_LIBRARY_PATH" depending on your OS platform version
 - Append $ALLUXIO_CLIENT_CLASSPATH to CLASSPATH in libexec/alluxio-config.sh.
 ```
 . alluxio-config.sh
 export CLASSPATH=$CLASSPATH:$ALLUXIO_CLIENT_CLASSPATH
 ```

-### A simple example to build the cpp project to dist dir
+### Example
 - Use cmake to build library
 ```
 cd $ALLUXIO_HOME/cpp